TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

 ## How to Build NodeJS API with Sequelize and JWT?

-To demonstrate how to build a NodeJS Express API with Sequelize and JWT, we'll build an API that will manage for below listed services and that supports Token Based Authentication with JWT (JSONWebToken).
+To demonstrate how to build a NodeJS Express API with Sequelize and JWT, we'll build an API that will manage for below listed services and that supports Token Based Authentication with JWT ( JSON Web Token ).
 - **Token Authentication**
   - Signup
   - Signin for token and to below property services.